jconorgrogan/ELO-GPT/README.md

 JAMESGPT has less of a filter, but this prompt, especially with 3.5, can reveal GPT's biases on almost anything.
 For instance, try "US Political parties" or "Under-represented minorities"

-Replace "Rappers" with whatever group you wish in the below prompt
+Replace "Best cities in the world to live in" with whatever group you wish in the below prompt

 PROMPT